7 Benefits Of A Capsule Wardrobe

 #7.
 Reduces Stress

-For all of these reasons and more, it can really just reduce stress to simplify your wardrobe.
-The benefits of a capsule wardrobe are similar to the benefits of minimalism in general– it’s just less stressful.
+For all of these reasons and more, simplifying your wardrobe can reduce stress.
+The benefits of a capsule wardrobe are similar to those benefits of minimalism in general—it’s just less stressful.

 No more stressing over the ‘right’ outfit, or the money you spent for that outfit you’re not wearing anymore, or what doesn’t fit that you wish would.